algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Technical-Specifications.md

 #### 2.2.2.3 - Line Breaks

-- Break the line two spaces before a function call.
+- Break the line into two spaces before a function call.
-- Break the line two spaces before a function declaration.
+- Break the line into two spaces before a function declaration.
-- Break the line one space between each variables declaration.
+- Break the line one space between each variable's declaration.
 - Do not break the line between a function name and its parameters.
 - Do not break the line in an if or a switch statement.
 - Do not break the line in a for or a while loop.